ipdb/website/_src/docs.md

 There are two ways for a developer to create a new application.

-1. One way is to sign in on the developer portal, click APPLICATIONS in the top menu, and then click the button labelled "Create new application".
+1. One way is to sign in on the developer portal, click APPLICATIONS in the top menu, and then click the button labelled *Create new application*.
 2. A second way is to make an HTTP request to the IPDB-Agent, an online microservice that can create new applications on behalf of IPDB.
 If you'd like to do this, please contact us using the IPDB Foundation's [contact page](/contact/).

 ## Billing